Oguta

-Omerife: Is the annual New Yam Festival celebrated during harvest time in Oguta.
+Omerife(Ogene): Is the annual New Yam Festival celebrated during harvest time in Oguta.
 It holds from the last week of August to the third week of September.

 Location and territory

 Oguta is located in Imo State of Nigeria, and shares boundaries with Anambra State, Delta State and Rivers State.
 It lies within the Lower Niger drainage basin.
 Oguta is the headquarters of the Oguta local government area and is one of the four crude oil producing local governments in Imo State.